gph82/mdciao/doc/basic_usage.rst

    :scale: 50%
    :name: freqs

-   Using 3.5 AA as distance cutoff, the most frequent neighbors of LEU394, the C-terminal residue in the :math:`\alpha_5` helix of the Gs-protein are shown. :math:`\Sigma` is the sum over frequencies and represents the average number of neighbors of LEU394.
+   [``neighborhood.overall@3.5_Ang.png``] Using 3.5 AA as distance cutoff, the most frequent neighbors of LEU394, the C-terminal residue in the :math:`\alpha_5` helix of the Gs-protein, are shown. :math:`\Sigma` is the sum over frequencies and represents the average number of neighbors of LEU394.
 The stimulation started from the `3SN6 structure <https://www.rcsb.org/structure/3SN6>`_ (beta2 adrenergic receptor-Gs protein complex, no antibody).
 The stimulation itself can be seen interactively `in 3D here <http://proteinformatics.charite.de/html/mdsrvdev.html?load=file://_Guille/gs-b2ar.ngl>`_.

 Annotated figures with the timetraces of the above distances are also produced automatically: